sparkfun/SparkFun_DataLogger/docs/configuration.md

   <a href="../assets/SparkFun_Datalogger_IoT_File_Rotation_Menu.JPG"><img src="../assets/SparkFun_Datalogger_IoT_File_Rotation_Menu.JPG" width="600" height="600" alt="Data File Menu Options"></a>
 </div>

 Adjusting these parameters allows you to change the filename prefix, the number the files starts at, and how often the DataLogger will create a new file on the microSD card.
 For example, the default file will be saved as **sfe0001.txt**.
 After 1 day, the DataLogger will rotate files by creating a new file named **sfe0002.txt**.
-THe DataLogger will begin logging data in this new file.
+The DataLogger will begin logging data in this new file.
 The purpose of this log rotation is to limit the size of each file prevent issues when opening large files.

 * <kbd>1</kbd> **Rotate Period** &mdash; Time between file rotation
     * Accepts the following values: